PhD Program in German Studies/Literature

 4. The Qualifying Examination (5th term):

 Part I. Written examination.
-In this portion of the comprehensive the student will write a closed-book exam (four essays in six hours).
+In this portion of the comprehensive exam, the student will write a closed-book exam (four essays in six hours).
 Students may write in English or German; there will be a choice of questions.
 Sample questions are available.

-SIX SECTIONS of examination in German literature and film are intended to give students an overview of the field:
+FOUR SECTIONS of examination in German literature and film are intended to give students an overview of the field:

-1. Medieval through Baroque;
+1. Medieval and Baroque;

 2. 1750 – 1810;

-3. 1810 – 1848;
+3. 1810 – 1945;

 Part II.
-One hour oral examination, a week after the written examination.
+One-hour oral examination, a week after the written examination.
 In this portion of the comprehensive exam, the student will discuss the written exam with three examiners to elaborate on answers and hear comments.
-Students who fail the written or the oral exam, can repeat the respective part once, within a timeframe of eight weeks.
+Students who fail the written or the oral exam can repeat the respective part once within a timeframe of eight weeks.

 5. Study Abroad: